peopleware/openapi/resource/search-and-to-many-associations.md

   - `structureVersion`: an integer describing the version of this data structure
   - `discriminator`: the type of represented resource

-- `embed`: Dictionary of property names to canonical URIs of other resources.
+- `embedded`: Dictionary of property names to canonical URIs of other resources.
 Information from the search index document of the referenced resources will be embedded into this search index document by the search topic handler.
   When the search index document of which information is embedded is updated, the search index document for the represented resource needs to be updated too.

 The `content` is, more or less, what will be returned to a client when a search matches.
 The client uses the `content` to show search results quickly, without additional service calls.
 The `content` contains the `discriminator`, so the